srijan-paul/srijan-paul.github.io/src/blog/the-master-key.md

 The story revolves around the K apartment for ladies – a housing complex inhabited by forlorn elderly women with seemingly boring lives.
-The "puzzle" is a terrible secret lying underneath the building's concrete, soon to be revealed by a construction project.
+The "puzzle" is a blood curdling secret lying under the building's concrete, soon to be revealed by a construction project.

 Right from the opening, we're handed three mysteries – a dead woman later discovered to be a male in disguise,